 Then brush the turkey with the herb mixture and place it on top of the roasting rack.

 ⏲ Baking instructions for with or without vegetables

 Bake at 450°F for 20 minutes, then turn the oven down to 400°F. Continue to cook for at least one hour more, checking on the turkey every 15 minutes.

-It's important that you check the turkey with a meat thermometer - this is the only way you will know for sure when your turkey is done.
+It's important that you check the turkey with a meat thermometer (instant-read thermometer).
+This is the only way you will know for sure when your turkey is done.
 The turkey is done when an internal temperature reaches 165°F.

 👩🏻🍳 Thanksgiving turkey FAQs